-The appearance, usability, ease of installation and compatibility are the main factors to consider.
-There is a wide range of gauges available but the best will tick every box.
+Appearance, usability, ease of installation and compatibility are the main factors to consider.
+There is a wide range of gauges available but the best must tick every box.

-Most gauges will allow you to tweak the functionality with programmable alerts or different LED colors.
-If you have made changes to your engine such as a cold air intake, supercharger and other modifications, installing a wideband is recommended.
+Most gauges allow you to tweak the functionality with programmable alerts or different LED colors.
+If you have made changes to your engine such as a cold air intake, supercharger or other modifications, installing a wideband is highly recommended.

-Below is a list of the best wideband gauges that provide an easy to read digital display with the ability to make adjustments.
+Below is a list of the best wideband gauges that provide an easy to read digital display and the ability to make adjustments.

 1. AEM 30-0300 X-Series Wideband Gauge

 AEM are a market leading brand that produce a wide range of gauges.
 The 30-0300 X-Series model is their most rated wideband gauge on the market.
 Compared to cheaper alternatives, it has a faster response time for improved feedback control.

-The brand state that it is the fastest responding controller compared to 17 other UEGO controller in an independent study.
+According to the brand, they state that it’s the fastest responding controller when compared to 17 other UEGO controllers in an independent study.